 - Emergency support data products processing; maps, damage and loss estimates.

-This pilot brings together among the best components in the field, covering:
+This pilot brought together among the best components in the field, covering:

 - Infrastructure: on the LEXIS technology and interfaces, and as a mapping on HPC and cloud resources.